zesk/build/documentation/source/tools/prompt.md

 Tools to work with the shell prompt `PS1`

-- `bashPromptModule_binBuild` is a module for `bashPrompt` which sets the Zesk Build home depending on your current directory
+- `bashPromptModule_BuildProject` is a module for `bashPrompt` which deactivates and activates your Zesk Build project depending on your current directory
 - `bashPromptModule_ApplicationPath` is a module for `bashPrompt` which displays the current application/path as a badge in iTerm
+- `bashPromptModule_dotFilesWatcher` is a module for `bashPrompt` which monitors your home directory for files which start with `.` and lets you know when new ones have been added, and manages an approved list of files allowed.
 - `consoleDefaultTitle` can be used as a module to set the current title

 Examples:

-    bashPrompt bashPromptModule_binBuild consoleDefaultTitle
+    bashPrompt bashPromptModule_BuildProject consoleDefaultTitle
     bashPrompt --colors "$(bashPromptColorScheme forest)"

 # Functions

 {bashPrompt}

 {bashPromptColorScheme}

 {bashPromptColorsFormat}

 {bashPromptMarkers}

 {bashUserInput}

 # Bash Prompt Modules